Cowboys Park

 Surrounding park hours: 5 a.m. - 11 p.m.

-In early March, The City will begin work to transform Cowboys Park into a more modern and multi-functional event space in Calgary’s downtown.
-Initial improvements, the park’s first since 1999, will be paid for through the City’s ten-year sponsorship agreement.
-With the Olympic Plaza Transformation underway, this work will make Cowboys Park a versatile space for Calgarians to use and enjoy, and will replenish The City’s portfolio of accessible, flexible event spaces.
+In 2025, The City began work to transform Cowboys Park into a more modern and multi-functional event space in Calgary’s downtown.
+With the Olympic Plaza Transformation underway, this work helped make Cowboys Park a more versatile space for Calgarians to use and enjoy, while replenishing The City’s portfolio of accessible, flexible event spaces.

-Phase 1 improvements include utilities (stormwater, sanitary and potable water), electrical infrastructure, and two hardened surfaces as outlined in the sponsorship agreement.
-Utility upgrades will allow organizers to more quickly set up, tear down and clean after events.
-The hardened space will better accommodate Calgarians with mobility considerations and host various events, including farmer’s and holiday markets, hard surface sport and other recreational events, food festivals, and more.
+Phase 1 improvements included utilities (stormwater, sanitary and potable water), electrical infrastructure, and two hardened surfaces as outlined in the sponsorship agreement.
+These upgrades improved event set up, tear down and site servicing, and better accommodated Calgarians with mobility considerations.
+The improved surfaces also support a range of uses, including farmers’ and holiday markets, hard-surface sport and recreation, food festivals, and more.

 Rendering of the 2025 planned improvements to Cowboys park.